React Integration Guide

 Install IssueCapture in React

-Add bug reporting to your React application in 5 minutes.
-Works with Create React App, Vite, and any React setup.
+Add bug reporting to a React app.
+Works with Create React App, Vite, React Router, and any React 16.8+ setup.

 Quick Summary